What is man? (Psalms 8 and 144)

 Since David’s time, mankind has solved many problems, but matters such as climate change, hostility between nations, and interpersonal conflicts continue to make us feel puny and weak.
 We require God’s help to both cope with our destiny and our day-to-day troubles, large and small.

 The question remains, what (and why) is man?
-Why does God pay attention to people who are so quickly gone, whose life spans barely register on the timeline of eternity?
+Why does God pay attention to people who are so quickly gone, whose life-spans barely register on the timeline of eternity?

 David didn’t so much answer the question as simply affirm that mankind is special because God crowned it with a certain degree of glory and majesty (honor), as was the Creator’s prerogative to do.